roman-milk/roman-milk.github.io/new-family-tradition-lezmas-eve.md

  "Once a month," she shrugged, before adding, "and what are you talking about?
 You're not wearing panties either."

  I shrugged, "I'm trying to discover my own wild side."
-Report_Story #2